sueszli/fast-snek/README.md

 **_1) multiprocessing_**

-- https://docs.python.org/3/library/multiprocessing.html (same api as `threading`)
+- https://docs.python.org/3/library/multiprocessing.html (same api as `threading`, so they're interchangable)
-- https://docs.python.org/3/library/concurrent.futures.html (same, but more java-like)
+- https://docs.python.org/3/library/concurrent.futures.html (same functionality but more java-like)

 - multiple system processes, each with their own seperate python interpreter, GIL and memory space.

 - pros:
      - very simple.
-     - high cpu priority. the os usually prioritizes processes over threads which can make a difference for specific types of parallelization.
+     - high cpu priority. the os always prioritizes processes over threads which can make a difference for specific types of parallelization.
      - high memory isolation and safety.
 - cons:
      - data serialization overhead: there is no shared memory, so data has to be serialized and deserialized for inter-process communication.